 There are many youngsters, who want to make a career in fitness, who come from small towns and villages, with a dream to do good for themselves and their families.
 But they get entangled in the net of these wolves, who then bite away every bit of flesh from their bones, leaving them dry and dead.

 Please understand this thing before you plan to enter this field as a career, and for that matter various other fields.
+The reality of jobs vs certifications in India is very different than what is advertised.
 There are not many jobs out there.

 Openings do come, but salary packages offered are so less that it’s better to choose a job of a laborer, than a coach or a trainer.